uzzalcse/tripscraper/README.md

 4. **Set Up PostgreSQL Database**

-   Go to the official postgre website and download the datbase according to your OS. https://www.postgresql.org/download/
+   Go to the official postgre website and download the database according to your OS. https://www.postgresql.org/download/